 Roc de Cambes.
 Dark red.
-It had beautiful aromas of blackberries and black cherries, splendidly structured and harmonious.
-Francois Mitjavile's brilliant skills as winemaker are pretty obvious here!
+It had beautiful aromas of blackberries and cherries, splendidly structured and harmonious.
+Francois Mitjavile's brilliant skills as a winemaker are pretty obvious here!
 It's a big success for the vintage.
 90p.

 CÔTES DE CASTILLON

 Joanin Becot and Veyry.
-Pleasant wines with perfumed and tasty dark berries, well composed and with round aftertaste.
+Pleasant wines with perfumed and tasty dark berries, well composed and with a round aftertaste.
 88p.

 UNLESS STATED OTHERWISE, ALL WINES LISTED BELOW WERE TASTED ON THE 5TH SEPTEMBER 2007 IN COPENHAGEN